Goma North Kivu, Democratic Republic Of The Congo Travel Guide

 Engage in community projects associated with Virunga, ensuring your visit contributes positively to local livelihoods.

-Practice French or Swahili through informal conversations, a genuine way to connect with residents.
+Practice The french language or Swahili through informal conversations, a genuine way to connect with inhabitants.

 Try traditional music and dance through curated performances, gaining insight into local heritage.